thejourneyofbabo/thejouneyofbabo.github.io/_posts/2024-05-27-Daily03 Introduction to Data Structures.md

 - Choosing the right data structure can improve performance.

 ## 2. Arrays
-**Definition:**<br/>
-An array is a fixed-size collection of elements of the same type stored in contiguous memory locations.
+**Definition:** An array is a fixed-size collection of elements of the same type stored in contiguous memory locations.

 **Syntax in Rust:**
 ```rust